deutsia/deutsia-radio/README.md

 **Does Force Tor slow down streams?**

 Yes.
 Tor adds some latency when intially loading streams.
-It's quite negliable and there is no difference in experience from using clearnet to load streams after it's loaded.
+It's quite negliable and there is no difference in experience from using clearnet to load streams once a radio is loaded.

 **Can I use Force Tor with I2P stations?**